Processing of multidimensional signals

 Planned learning activities and teaching methods

 Teaching methods include lectures and computer exercises.
-Course is taking advantage of e-learning (Midas) system.

 Assesment methods and criteria linked to learning outcomes

-Weekly computer exercises (10x4 pts) and a final exam (60 pts) are evaluated during the Processing of Multidimensional Signals course.
+Weekly computer exercises (40 pts) and a final exam (60 pts) are evaluated during the Processing of Multidimensional Signals course.
 For successful pass the course, obtaining of at least half of available points is required in both mentioned parts.

 Language of instruction

-1. Introduction to Signal Processing.
+1. Introduction to signal processing.